josdejong/mathjs/index.md

 Math.js is an extensive math library for JavaScript and Node.js.
 It features real and complex numbers, units, matrices, a large set of mathematical functions, and a flexible expression parser.
+Math.js is powerful and easy to use.

 # Features

-- Supports real and complex numbers, units, strings, arrays\*, and matrices\*.
+- Supports numbers, complex numbers, units, strings, arrays\*, and matrices\*.
 - Contains a large set of built-in functions and constants.
 - Contains a flexible expression parser.
+- Compatible with JavaScript’s built-in Math library.
+- No dependencies.
+Runs on any JavaScript engine.
 - Easily extensible.
-- Compatible with JavaScript's built-in Math library.
-- Powerful and easy to use.

 *\* Note: arrays and matrices are to be implemented.*